mcneel/rhino3dm/README.md

-# rhino-geometry.py
+# rhino3dm.py
-Native python based on OpenNURBS with a RhinoCommon style
+CPython 2.7 module based on OpenNURBS with a RhinoCommon style

 ## Build it yourself